VelocityBlog

 What Is Cloud Backup?

 Cloud backup, also known as an online backup, involves copying and storing data on a remote server hosted in a secure data centre – typically operated by a cloud backup solutions provider such as Velocity Host, but also a monolithic cloud backup provider, such as AWS, Microsoft Azure, Google Cloud.
+Cloud backup solutions can be either open source or proprietary.

 Unlike traditional backups (e.g. USB drives or on-premises servers), cloud backup solutions for business are: